Is it possible to get pregnant on the pill? Yes.

 The U.S. Food and Drug Administration (FDA) has not officially verified any direct links between continuing to take oral contraceptives and birth defects.
 A study on birth defects and oral contraception in Denmark seemed to coincide with the FDA’s stance.

 In the Danish study, children of mothers who unknowingly used birth control pills during the early portion of their pregnancy had no more birth defects than the general population.
-But, on the other hand, some studies suggest oral contraceptives can increase the chance of an ectopic pregnancy where the child develops outside of the womb, or in a rare birth defect which affects male babies (called hypospadias).
+But, on the other hand, some studies suggest oral contraceptives can increase the chance of an ectopic pregnancy where the child develops outside of the womb, or in a rare birth defect that affects male babies (called hypospadias).

 These are only guidelines and it is important to speak with your doctor about any medical issues which might concern you.